“NOT JUST DANCE”

 The “Not Just Dance” symposium is for artists, thinkers, critics, observers and amateurs for whom the art of dance remains an art for future centuries, whose true concerns, messengers of meaning, are at the heart of life, lived and to be lived.

-The “Not Just Dance” symposium aims to gain perspective on a new dynamic for taking up both the aesthetic and intellectual challenges represented by the art of dance inherited from and inspired by contemporary traditions of dance and music originating from Africa as found in the world, at once calling upon the notion of rhythmcultures, as it is drawn into the spotlight.
+The “Not Just Dance” symposium aims to open perspective on a new dynamic for taking up both the aesthetic and intellectual challenges represented by the art of dance inherited from and inspired by rhythmcultural traditions of dance and music, including, in particular, those originating from Sub-Saharan Africa.

-The art of dance will be a host in its own image: at once free and inviting, engaging and seeking, moving from gesture to word and creating in situ, opportunity and reflection, dialogue and an encounter halfway between a history to be revisited and a future to be invented.
+For this symposium, the art of dance will be a host in its own image: at once free and inviting, engaging and seeking, moving from gesture to word and creating in situ, opportunity and reflection, dialogue and an encounter, halfway between a history to be revisited and a future to be invented.